Malaysia vs Papua New Guinea Live Score and Live Stream

 Preview

-Malaysia played Papua New Guinea in a friendly match on June 20.
-The match kicked off 13:00 UTC.
-Malaysia won 10-0.
+Malaysia National Football Team squared off with Papua New Guinea National Football Team in a friendly match action on June 20.
+The match finished with Malaysia victorious, 10-0.

-Muhammad Safawi scored the first goal from the penalty spot on the 45th minute of the game followed by goals from Josue Paulo, Arif Aiman, Mohamad Halim and Daniel Ting who made the final score 10-0.
+Muhammad Safawi scored the first goal of the game from the penalty spot on the 45th minute of the match, handing Malaysia the advantage.
+Josue Paulo, Arif Aiman, Mohamad Halim and Daniel Ting found the net next, setting the final scoreline at 10-0.

-Papua New Guinea national football team are going into the fixture after playing a draw against Singapore on June 16 extending their unbeaten streak to 2 matches.
+Papua New Guinea enter this contest on the back of a draw against Singapore on June 16, bringing their unbeaten streak to two.

 ScoreBat is covering Malaysia vs Papua New Guinea in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all World INTERNATIONAL FRIENDLIES in real time and provide live streaming whenever possible.
+We cover all falseInternational Friendlies in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/malaysia-vs-papua-new-guinea-live-stream/